3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI: Experiments and Results

 \subsection{Experimental results and analysis}

-\textbf{Comparison with state-of-the-art.} We conduct experiments on the BraTS 2018 validation set and compare our method with the state-of-the-art approaches.
+\textbf{Comparison with state-of-the-art.} We first conduct five-fold cross-validation evaluation on the training set, our DMF-Net achieves average dice scores of 76.35\%, 89.09\% and 82.7\% respectively for the enhancing tumor, the whole tumor and the tumor core.
+We also carry out experiments on the BraTS 2018 validation set and compare our method with the state-of-the-art approaches.
 The performance comparison is presented in \mbox{Table \ref{table2}}.
-Our proposed DMFNet achieves scores of 80.12\%, 90.62\% and 84.54\% on Dice\_ET, Dice\_WT and Dice\_TC, respectively.
+Our proposed DMFNet achieves scores of 80.12\%, 90.62\% and 84.54\% for ET, WT and TC, respectively.
 Compared to the best scores achieved by NVDLMED~\cite{myronenko20183d} (single model), it can be seen that our model only has marginal performance gaps of $0.06\%$ for the whole tumor, $1.61\%$ for the enhancing tumor and $1.48\%$ for the tumor core respectively.
 However, our DMFNet has $10\times$ less parameters and $55\times$ less FLOPs.
 Therefore, our method is a much more efficient algorithm yet can achieve comparable segmentation accuracy.
 We also show a visual comparison of the brain tumor segmentation results of various methods including 3D\_UNet \cite{cciccek20163d}, Kao \textit{et al.} \cite{kao2018brain} and our DMFNet in \mbox{Fig. \ref{VisFig}}.
 It is obvious that DMFNet is able to generate better segmentation (especially at the class boundaries) due to the multi-scale representation of dilated convolutions.

 \textbf{Model efficiency.} It is also evident from \mbox{Table \ref{table2}} that our DMFNet significantly outperforms the methods which have similar or close model complexity (\# of parameters and FLOPs), i.e. S3D-UNet and 3D-ESPNet.
 Without using the dilated convolution, the 3D MFNet further reduces the model complexity.
 Moreover, we devise a remarkably lightweight and efficient network (denoted by 0.75$\times$ MFNet in \mbox{Table \ref{table2}}) by reducing the number of channels in MFNet (see \mbox{Fig. \ref{Architecture}}) to 75\%.
 Therefore, it has only 1.81M parameters and 13.36G FLOPs.
 Nevertheless, its dice scores still reveal the network has strong learning capability for 3D brain tumor segmentation.
 In addition, DMFNet obtains an average inference time of 0.019s on one GPU (Nvidia 1080Ti) or 20.6s on one CPU (E5-2690 v3 @ 2.60GHz) for a single 3D MR image segmentation.